PhysicsRemotelab/documentation/index.md

 ## Remote Lab API

 Remote Lab API is used to connect to database, send and receive data between database and website.
-It is necessary to configure database correctly for API to run.
+It is necessary to configure database correctly for API to run successfully.
 Database default configuration (DB_PORT, DB_USERNAME, DB_PASSWORD, DB_NAME) can be found in .env file and variable values can be changed.

 Clone code for API
 ```